bryanbritten/hl7-integration/README.md

 > NOTE: A production-level integration engine would have more brokers in the cluster, and would set the replication factor to a value higher than one.
 Additionally, the Kafka producers only wait for acknowledgement from the "Leader" partition (i.e. "acks=1"), but in production with a higher replication factor, this should be changed to `acks=-1` so that acknowledgement from all "Leader" and "Follower" partitions is required before moving on.

-### Validator
+### QA (Quality Assurance)

-The `validator` service reads from the "bronze" layer and validates the messages using the `hl7apy` library in Python.
-It then performs a series of data quality checks using the same library.
-If the validation and data quality checks all pass, the raw message is saved in a "silver" layer.
-Otherwise, the raw message is saved in a `deadletter` bucket for manual review.
+The `qa` service reads from the `hl7.accepted` topic in the `broker` service and performs a series of data quality checks using a combination of the `hl7apy` library and custom logic.
+If the data quality checks all pass, the message is written to the `hl7.validated` topic.
+Otherwise, the message is written to the `DLQ` topic with the QA failures included in the headers for later inspection.

 ### Storage